Supermarkets are brilliant at making us spend, yet with a few focused techniques you can save £1,000s a year.

 You’re more likely to buy things you don’t need in a bid to satisfy your hunger pangs.

 Plus beware pick-up shops.
-Pop into your local shop on your way home to buy a pint of milk as a catch-up midweek – don’t pick up a basket.
+If you pop into your local shop on your way home to buy a pint of milk as a catch-up midweek, don’t pick up a basket.
 Do that, and you’ll generally fill it.
 If you want a pint of milk, buy a pint of milk then leave.